blocher/oneholyname/public/wp-content/plugins/google-picasa-albums-viewer/readme.txt

 * Photoswipe - Dmitry Semenov

 == Changelog ==

+= 3.2.3 =
+* Fixed bug where Google API returns images if album id not specified

 = 3.2.2 =
 * Fixed image light box bug, dimensions was not honouring Lightbox image size in settings